stateful/docs.runme.dev/docs/guide/k8s-secret.md

 The Sealed Secrets controller will decrypt the SealedSecret and create a regular Kubernetes Secret with the decrypted data.

-Make sure to replace placeholders like **`mysecret.yaml`** and **`mysealedsecret.yaml`** with your actual secret and sealed secret filenames.
-Additionally, adjust controller-specific details such as the namespace and name according to your environment.
+Make sure to replace placeholders like **`mysecret.yaml`** and **`mysealedsecret.yaml`** with your secret and sealed secret filenames.
+Adjust controller-specific details such as the namespace and name according to your environment.

 ## **Challenges with Manual Execution**

-While the above processes help you secure your Kubernetes key, manually carrying out these operations can be cumbersome and tiring.
+While the above processes help you secure your Kubernetes key, manually carrying out these operations can be take time and effort.
 This is where Runme comes in.

-Runme is a READme documentation software that automates manual processes and gives you the time to jump right into a task, execute it and save time.
+Runme is a READme documentation software that automates manual processes and gives you the time to jump right into a task, execute it, and save time.

-You can easily eliminate the hassle of learning and implementing secret encryption in Kubernetes by automating these processes with Runme.
+You can quickly eliminate the hassle of learning and implementing secret encryption in Kubernetes by automating these processes with Runme.

 ## **Improve Documentation Experience with Runme Notebook**

-Previously, we have explored how you can secure your Kubernetes secrets using sealed secrets and SOPS.
-Now, we will walk you through how you can automate these processes in a single click right inside your Markdown file.
+Previously, we explored securing your Kubernetes secrets using sealed secrets and SOPS.
+Now, we will walk you through how to automate these processes with a single click right inside your Markdown file.

 1. Open VS Code on your local machine.
-Navigate to the extensions tab and search for “Runme”.
-Now, click Install.
+Navigate to the extensions tab and search for “Runme” Now, click Install.
-2. Create a READme file
+2. Create a READme file.
-3. To execute each of your commands, all you need to do is paste them into the code block in Runme and click the run cell button beside the code block.
+3. To execute each of your commands, paste them into the code block in Runme and click the run cell button beside the code block.

-The image below illustrates how easy it is to download SOPS binary using Runme.
+The image below illustrates how easy it is to download the SOPS binary using Runme.

 ![runme using sops](../../static/img/runme-sops.png)

-You can also create code blocks for each of the steps required and execute them with a single click.
+You can also create code blocks for each step required and execute them with a single click.

-To have a full view of these processes, you can clone this repo, open it with VS Code on your local machine and click on the run cell button to get your tasks done but ensure you have installed Runme first.
+To have a full view of these processes, you can clone this repo, open it with VS Code on your local machine and click the run cell button to complete your tasks.
+However, ensure you have installed [Runme](../installation/index) first.

-Embrace the Runme Notebook experience to effortlessly secure your secrets and enhance your Kubernetes knowledge.
+Embrace the Runme Notebook experience to secure your secrets and effortlessly enhance your Kubernetes knowledge.
 Visit [Runme Documentation](https://docs.runme.dev/) to embark on a guided journey to a more secure Kubernetes environment.